inventree/InvenTree/docs/docs/start/config.md

 ### Single Sign On

+Single Sign On (SSO) allows users to sign in to InvenTree using a third-party authentication provider.
+This functionality is provided by the [django-allauth](https://docs.allauth.org/en/latest/) package.

 SSO backends for all required authentication providers need to be added to the config file as a list under the key `social_backends`.
-The correct backend-name can be found in django-allauths [configuration documentation](https://django-allauth.readthedocs.io/en/latest/installation/quickstart.html).
+The correct backend-name can be found in django-allauths [configuration documentation](https://docs.allauth.org/en/latest/installation/quickstart.html).

 If the selected providers need additional settings they must be added as dicts under the key `social_providers`.
-The correct settings can be found in the django-allauths [provider documentation](https://django-allauth.readthedocs.io/en/latest/socialaccount/providers/index.html).
+The correct settings can be found in the django-allauths [provider documentation](https://docs.allauth.org/en/latest/socialaccount/provider_configuration.html).

 !!! warning "You are not done"
     SSO still needs credentials for all providers and has to be enabled in the [global settings](../settings/global.md)!